 In addition, RN vacancy rates are increasing.
 While a number of factors contribute to this shortage, the primary reason is due to a lack of RN educators to help grow and develop the next generation of nurses.

 Other turnover reasons commonly found for this RN population include unhappiness with their schedules and work hours, a lack of professional development, unfavorable supervisor relationships, and the reality of their job not matching the expectations they had when they were hired.
 The cost of turnover is significant and healthcare organizations that want to turn the tide must make appropriate efforts to target this vulnerable population of clinical staff and support the needs of the people within it.

 How to Reduce First-Year RN Turnover

 One of the most effective ways to reduce RN turnover is to develop a residency program.
-According to the University Health System Consortium & American Association of Colleges of Nursing, first year RN retention can go up to 95.6% when residency programs are in place.
+According to a study published in the journal Nursing Economics, first year RN turnover can go down to 13% when residency programs are in place.

 Residency programs help to fill the gap between school and practice.
 The goal is to continue education, mentoring, and support, so new nurses become competent, confident contributors.
 It doesn’t require administrators to move mountains in order to set up a residency program–the key elements are actually quite simple.

 - Realistic Job Previews: Provide a clear, realistic picture of the job to RN applicants.
 Offering a perspective of only the positive aspects can cause someone to quickly become disengaged once they take the job and find that their expectations are not met.

 - Shadowing Opportunities: Offer opportunities to shadow existing RN staff on the floor to see their workload, practices, and more.
 The more opportunities a resident has to see the clinical staff in action, the better the person will be able to transition into the job.